Food for Thought (restaurant)

 Food for Thought was a vegetarian restaurant in the Seven Dials district of London's Covent Garden.
 Founded in 1971 in a former banana warehouse, it later closed in 2015 due to rising rents.

 History

 The restaurant was founded by Margot Boyce-White in 1971 when the relocation of London's fruit and vegetable market to New Covent Garden caused the area to be redeveloped.
 The premises in Neal Street had formerly been used as a banana warehouse.
 The business changed hands in 1977 and was owned by Vanessa Garrett, daughter of the couple John and Jane Damant, who bought it.
 Rising rents caused the restaurant to close on 21 June 2015.

 The counter-culture activist Sue Miles worked at Food for Thought, so starting a career as a restaurateur.

 The restaurant was patronised by workers in the nearby businesses of the Covent Garden district, which included the numerous theatres.
 Acts which ate there included the Red Hot Chili Peppers.

+A former stable and forge in Denmark Street was used by the proprietors of the restaurant as a storage area and sleeping quarters.
+This was then used by Andy's Guitars as an amplifier workshop and the testing there then developed into the famous 12 Bar Club.